 Bow Sight or Adapted Bow Sight

 Many visually impaired archers have some vision which means they can shoot using a bow sight or adapted bow sight - and we encourage archers to make the best use of any vision they have.
 The Archery GB rules on this are explained in the AGB Rules of Shooting Part 11 (you will need to search for Rules of Shooting) (opens in new window) which describes the variations for VI Archers.
 Please note that in competitions that are record status or have VI specific categories, archers with a sight classification of B4 or B5 may be required to use a bow-sight which may be modified as described in AGB Rules of Shooting Part 11 (you will need to search for Rules of Shooting) (opens in new window).

 All archers whether sighted or visually impaired will benefit from standing in the same position during every shot.
-This can be achieved by using "foot markers".
-These can be as simple as target pins on a boot lace, or "Foot Finders" which have been optimised for VI archers whilst still meeting the AGB rules of shooting.
-There are outdoor versions of “Foot Finders™ VI” that can be pinned to the ground outdoors and indoor versions designed for attaching to a small mat so they can be used on hard surfaces.
+This can be achieved by using “foot markers”.
+These can be as simple as target pins on a boot lace, or “Foot Finders™ VI” which have been optimised for VI archers whilst still meeting the AGB rules of shooting.
+There are outdoor versions of “Foot Finders™ VI” that can be pinned to the ground and indoor versions designed for attaching to a small mat so they can be used on hard surfaces.

 If you can't use a bow sight, you may require tactile sighting aids.

 For visually impaired people with limited or no vision an alternative sighting method is needed.
 A number of ideas have been tried but the tactile “back of hand” method is recommended and the only one accepted under some rules.
 Please note that in competitions that are record status or have VI specific categories, archers with a sight classification of B1, B2 or B3 may be required to use a tactile sight.

 The equipment used for the “back of the hand” method is comprised of a set of foot-locators, a tripod or stand, and a tactile sight.